 8-200 Nagabuchi, Ome city, Tokyo

-During the Olympic and Paralympic Games Tokyo 2020, why not try your hand at these traditional crafts as a lasting memory of your trip to Japan?
+During your visit to Japan, why not try your hand at these traditional crafts as a lasting memory of your trip to Japan?
 All of these workshops can be done in a few hours and you can take your handmade item with you the same day!

 A freelance writer for Tokyo Weekender magazine and Stars and Stripes Japan newspaper, Sarah has also contributed to a number of websites including Spiritual Travels, BentoYa Cooking and Thanks for The Meal.